Go to the About us section

 Associate Fellow of the British Psychological Society (AFBPsS)

-In the past I have conducted consultancy for OASIS Art (a children's art company), Disneyland Paris, and the Office for Low Emission Vehicles.
+In the past I have conducted consultancy for Action for Children, OASIS Art, Disneyland Paris, and the Office for Low Emission Vehicles.

 I am available for consultancy in areas broadly related to my teaching and research.